-Wendy Herd is a linguist who specializes in phonetics, psycholinguistics, neurolinguistics, and second language acquisition.
-She uses experimental methods in order to investigate the perception and production of sounds in speakers’ first and second languages.
+Wendy Herd is a linguist with research interests in phonetics, psycholinguistics, neurolinguistics, and second language acquisition.
+She uses experimental methods to investigate the perception and production of sounds in speakers’ first and second languages.
 Her current research focuses on category formation, a fundamental cognitive process, in adult second language learners and on phonetic drift, changes in speakers’ first language sound categories due to exposure to a second language.
-Dr. Herd is currently writing up her research on cross modal priming and mismatch negativity differences between L1 and L2 Spanish speakers.
-She also runs the Linguistics Research Laboratory, which houses five computers used for the collection of perception and psycholinguistic data and a sound-attenuated booth for the collection of production data.
+Dr. Herd is currently writing up her research on mismatch negativity (MMN) differences between L1 and L2 Spanish speakers and conducting experiments to examine the effect of language background on the perception of foreign-accented speech.
+She also runs the Linguistics Research Laboratory (Howell 103B), which houses five computers used for the collection of perception and psycholinguistic data and a sound-attenuated booth for the collection of production data.
 Students currently working in the lab are investigating the topics above as well as documenting the Southern Vowel Shift in Mississippi.

 Ph.D.
 2011 University of Kansas

 Linguistics, phonetics, phonology, psycholinguistics, second language acquisition, research methods in linguistics

 Herd, W., Walden, R., Knight, W., & Alexander, S. (2015).
 Phonetic drift in a first language dominant environment.
 Proceedings of Meetings on Acoustics, 23 (1), 1 – 9. [pdf]